The creation of this post has been sponsored by ZipRecruiter, and we may get a commission for purchases made through links on this page.

 Depending on the plan selected, employers get a number of job slots.
 To start, ZipRecruiter’s basic plan offers 3 job slots, which means you can post no more than 3 jobs without upgrading.

-- Basic plan includes 3 slots
+- The basic plan includes 3 slots

 - Change out job postings as needed